mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 The authorization of the Temporal service client is customizable.
 It's up to the users (us) to implement the logic.
 But at the end, we will need to provide the authorization token as a header for each gRPC request.

-Temporal service client helps us to do so by providing an interface for supplying the token:
+The Temporal service client helps us to do so by providing an interface for supplying the token:

 ```java